-Last September I had the pleasure of conducting a composite band of the Defence Forces in a new CD of Irish wind band music for the RTE Lyric label, Rhapsodic Winds.
+In September 2017 I had the pleasure of conducting a composite band of the Defence Forces in a new CD of Irish wind band music for the RTE Lyric label, Rhapsodic Winds.
 The recording was formally launched on Saturday 16th June 2018 at a concert in the University of Limerick Concert Hall which was broadcast live on RTE Lyric FM.
 The recording features Irish wind band music by T.C.
 Kelly, G. Victory, A. J. Potter, J. F. Larchet and many others.
 Click below for A. J. Potter's 'Finnegan's Wake'.

 Thank you to all the performers who took part in the opening Gala Concert of the Cork International Choral Festival in City Hall on 18th April.
 The centre-pieces of the programme were performances of pieces for wind band, massed choirs (180 voices) and soloists by Bernard Geary (In Praise of a City) and Aloys Fleischmann (Clare's Dragoons arranged for symphonic wind ensemble, choir and baritone soloist by Mark Armstrong).
 For the rest of the week I was a member of the International Jury and enjoyed hearing some great Irish and international choirs!